New COVID cases in county

 • new loss of taste or smell

-Lines may become long and those attending are required to remain in their vehicles.
-Organizers suggest bringing a book or other in-car entertainment.
-No antibody testing will be performed at this time.
+Individuals receiving testing will be required to remain in their vehicles.
+Lines may become long; therefore, organizers are suggesting attendees bring a book or other in-car entertainment.

-Additional guidance including a traffic entry point map will be added as they are available.
-Additional information will be on MCHD Facebook page and online at http://healthymonroecowi.org/covid-19.
+Additional guidance including a traffic entry point map will be added as they become available.
+Again, additional information will be on MCHD Facebook page and online at http://healthymonroecowi.org/covid-19.